 12. O’Connor – hound of desire

-The name O’Connor, originally O’Conchobhar, goes back to Conchobhar, a tenth-century ruler of Connaught, a kingdom in the west of Ireland.
+The name O’Connor, originally O’Conchobhar, is one of the most stereotypically Irish surnames, and goes back to Conchobhar, a tenth-century ruler of Connaught, a kingdom in the west of Ireland.

 As a personal name, it means something along the lines of ‘hound of desire’.
 A notable person with this name is Sinead O’Connor.

 This is an Irish surname that derives from the Gaelic version Ó’Conaill.

 The personal name, Conall, comes from the Gaelic ‘cú’ meaning ‘wolf’ or ‘hound’ and ‘gal’ meaning ‘valour’.